Back to news

 Group events are often a source of worry and stress for people receiving support through our mental health service.
 Some individuals overanalyse their actions, feel overwhelmed, or can even become physically sick.
 Left unmanaged, this can cause hopelessness, low self-esteem and cause people to avoid social situations in future.

 We provide supported housing and floating support for around 400 people in London, Bedfordshire, Hertfordshire and Essex.
-Our customers receive one-to-one advice to help them identify and reach their personal goals.
+Our residents receive one-to-one advice to help them identify and reach their personal goals.
 We provide peer support from people who have lived experience of mental illness, and can also connect people to specialist health organisations as needed.

-Many of our customers choose to focus on gaining confidence and overcoming social anxiety.
+Many of our residents choose to focus on gaining confidence and overcoming social anxiety.
 It’s an important independent living skill that can help people build relationships with others, excel at work and in education, and flourish.

 Recently, we supported residents at our service in Watford during the run up to their coronation party.
 Here’s how: